-Giel Stein is a Member in the Litigation Practice Group of Clark Hill’s Chicago office.
+Giel Stein is a Member of the Litigation practice group of Clark Hill’s Chicago office.
 Giel is a trial lawyer.
-As a former Special Assistant U.S. Attorney he has tried cases before federal district courts, federal administrative bodies (the Merit Systems Protection Board, the Equal Employment Opportunity Commission, the Office of Federal Operations), federal panel arbitrators, and in state courts.
+As a former Special Assistant U.S. Attorney, he has tried cases before federal district courts, federal administrative bodies (the Merit Systems Protection Board, the Equal Employment Opportunity Commission, the Office of Federal Operations), federal panel arbitrators, and in state courts.
 Giel has also argued matters in state and federal appellate courts.
 He has a track record of successfully leading internal investigations and securing favorable outcomes in complex private and public sector matters.
-Giel has excellent legal writing, oral advocacy, and consensus building skills complemented by credentialed mediation abilities, honed as a mediator for the Circuit Court of Cook County, the Center for Conflict Resolution, and the Federal Executive Board.
-These have earned Giel various court-appointed litigation responsibilities and the confidence of numerous general counsel, attorney colleagues, and senior executives.
+Giel has excellent legal writing, oral advocacy, and consensus-building skills complemented by credentialed mediation abilities, honed as a mediator for the Circuit Court of Cook County, the Center for Conflict Resolution, and the Federal Executive Board.

 Before he joined Clark Hill, Giel served for seven years as Senior Counsel and Special Assistant United States Attorney with the Social Security Administration.
 During his time in the public sector, Giel provided a full range of litigation, client advice, and alternative dispute resolution services that saved the government millions of dollars.
-He successfully represented the government in a class action aimed at its headquarters operations and defended the Administration’s General Counsel in another unique matter, among others.
 Giel’s skill secured the trust of different U.S. Attorney’s offices and the Department of Justice, resulting in his appointment to first-chair roles in jury trials and appeals.
-Giel worked regularly with various government agencies as he guided them through internal investigations and all aspects of pre-trial strategy development, discovery, motion practice, witness preparation, trial, and settlement negotiations.

 Giel spent the first eight years of his career as a Litigation Associate at Winston & Strawn LLP.
 While in private practice, Giel represented a wide range of corporate clients and their executives in matters involving white-collar crime, trade secrets, product liability, and insurance.
 He also defended indigent persons’ civil rights by court appointment, conducted corporate internal investigations, and tried cases before state and federal courts.

 Giel holds an Illinois Supreme Court appointment to the Hearing Board of the Illinois Attorney Registration and Disciplinary Commission.
+He also serves on the Chicago Bar Association’s Judicial Evaluation Committee and the Seventh Circuit Bar Association’s Diversity and Inclusion Committee.
 Giel is an adjunct faculty member at Northwestern Law School, where he teaches Trial Advocacy and Civil Discovery, and the University of Illinois, where he teaches Advanced Trial Advocacy and Professional Responsibility.
-Giel also teaches Deposition Skills at the National Institute for Trial Advocacy.

 - Conducted the three month-long internal investigation of a Fortune 500 company’s CEO to determine if cause existed to terminate his employment for mismanagement of product lines and breach of fiduciary duties; presented the investigation’s findings to the board of directors and helped it leverage the results to secure the CEO’s resignation.

-- Coordinated a seven month-long discovery investigation of the nation’s largest cellular provider to establish what damages it suffered from a competitor’s theft and misuse of prototype pre-market technology; interviewed and briefed senior client executives and engineering experts and managed all aspects of a massive data collection drive using an outside document management firm.
+- Coordinated a seven-month internal investigation of the nation’s largest cellular provider to establish its damages from a competitor’s theft and misuse of prototype pre-market technology; interviewed and briefed senior client executives and engineering experts and managed all aspects of a massive data collection drive.